-- Go to Insert, Field in Word 2002/2003; in Word 2007/2010, go to the Insert tab, then click Quick Parts and choose Field near the bottom of the menu.
-Under Categories on the left-hand side of the dialog box, choose “Numbering” in the drop-down box.
+- Go to the Insert tab in any Ribbon version of Word (2007 and up), then click Quick Parts and choose Field near the bottom of the menu.
+Under Categories on the left-hand side of the dialog box, choose "Numbering" in the drop-down box.

 - You've got lots of choices here, but the one you want is AutoNum (see above).
 (If you want a number without a trailing period, choose AutoNumLegal and be sure to check the box to the right that says "Display number in legal format without a trailing period".)
 Pick the type of number sequence you want under Field Properties, Format, then click OK.

-- Put in a hard page break to go to the next page (CNTRL-ENTER).
+- Put in a hard page break to go to the next page (CTRL-ENTER).
 Now, your first Exhibit separator page is complete.

-- To make the rest, copy everything you’ve just put in (CNTRL-A highlights all text, then CNTRL-C copies), and keep pasting it over and over (with CNTRL-V) until you have the right number of Exhibit separator pages.
+- To make the rest, copy everything you've just put in (CTRL-A highlights all text, then CTRL-C copies), and keep pasting it over and over (with CTRL-V) until you have the right number of Exhibit separator pages.